rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 # Transfer Acceleration

-- must be versioned
+- Must be versioned
-- uses edge location which has direct connections to other regions
+- Uses edge location which has direct connections to other regions

 # KMS